Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Introduction

 \section{Introduction}

-Summarizing, combining and comparing probability distributions defined on a metric are fundamental tasks in machine learning, statistics and computer science, including multiple sensors, Bayesian inference, among others.
-For instance, in Bayesian inference one runs posterior sampling algorithm in parallel on different machines using small subsets of the massive data, and then aggregates subset posterior distributions via their \emph{barycenter} as an approximation to the true posterior for the full data \cite{2015wasp,gramfort2015}.
-Besides Bayesian inference, the average or barycenter of a collection of distributions has been successfully applied in various machine learning applications, say image processing \cite{rabin2011} and clustering \cite{ye2017fast,ho2019}.
+Summarizing, combining, and comparing probability distributions defined on a metric are fundamental yet vital tasks in machine learning, statistics, and computer science.
+For instance, in Bayesian inference, given massive data one may perform posterior inference in parallel on different machines with data subsets, and then aggregate subset posterior distributions via their \emph{barycenter} as an approximation to the full data posterior \citep{2015wasp}.
+Besides, the barycenter of a collection of distributions has been widely studied in various real applications, such as image processing \citep{rabin2011} and clustering \citep{ho2019}.

-The theory of \emph{optimal transport} (OT) \cite{monge1781,kantorovich1942,villani2003,villani2008} provides a powerful framework to carry out such comparisons.
-OT equips the space of distributions with a distance metric known as the \emph{Wasserstein distance}, which has gained substantial popularity in different fields, leading in particular to the natural consideration of barycenters.
-The \emph{barycenter} of multiple given probability distributions under \emph{Wasserstein distance} is defined as a distribution minimizing the sum of Wasserstein distances to all distributions.
-Due to the geometric properties of Wasserstein distance, the \textbf{Wasserstein barycenter} can better capture the underlying geometric structure than the barycenter with respect to other popular distances, e.g., Euclidean distance, see Figure 1.
-As a result, Wasserstein barycenters have a broad range of applications in text mixing \cite{rabin2011}, imaging \cite{gramfort2015,bonneel2015,bonneel2016}, and model ensemble \cite{dognin2019}.
+The theory of \textbf{O}ptimal \textbf{T}ransport (\textbf{OT}) \citep{monge1781,kantorovich1942,villani2008,le2021robust,backhoff2022} provides a powerful framework to carry out such aggregation.
+OT equips the space of distributions with a distance metric known as the \emph{Wasserstein distance}, which has gained substantial popularity in different fields.
+The \emph{barycenter} of multiple given probability distributions under \emph{Wasserstein distance} is defined as \textbf{Wasserstein barycenter}, i.e., a distribution minimizing the sum of Wasserstein distances to all input distributions.
+Due to geometric properties, the Wasserstein barycenter can better capture the underlying geometric structure than the barycenter with respect to other popular distances, e.g., Euclidean distance, see Figure \ref{Fig1}.
+Consequently, it has a broad range of applications in text mixing \citep{rabin2011}, imaging \citep{bonneel2016}, and model ensemble \citep{dognin2019}.